chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] assess tradeoff: delete any git version tags that aren't valid but were identified? -> only really concerned with using existing repos -> the unique ID handles if existing repos already have version tags
+- [x] add series of prompts to release command before actually doing anything
+- [x] have a way to see what version was used when using a block's 'latest' (no version specified) -> (show a directory?) -> (OR transform the base installation -> leaning yes) or block's major ver (_v1, _v2, etc.) -> useful to know in case an update ends up breaking the code, allows dev to know what the last working version was
 - [x] bypass -soft option if the market does not have a remote (there is no point to make a branch)
 - [x] adds hidden folder "version"
 - [x] safety measure on 'version' meta by dynamically setting it every time legohdl is called by looking at highest valid git tag -> prevents user from overwriting it and messing it up -> solution is to store that `version.log` file no matter if a market is tied to the block.